More Than Just a Pretty Face in the Hamptons

 - Colorful as a container or as a decorative object on their own, but they may be difficult to match if bought at different times

 - Can sometimes withstand freezing, but better not to chance it with expensive pots

-- Available in a variety of affordable prices.
+- Available at a variety of affordable prices

 - Can be heavy, depending on size

 - Can be lightweight or heavy (weights vary based on materials and quality)

 - Available in uniform shapes, sizes and colors

 - Cheaper metals rust out and are easily dented

 - Toxic (and expensive) if made of copper or lead

 - Can become very hot in full sun